Binscatter Regressions: Methods Overview and Implementation Details

 and

-for any $q\geq1$, that is, using a robust bias-correction approach.
-These results imply that the testing procedure \eqref{eq:HT:specification-shape-right} is an asymptotically valid hypothesis test provided it is implemented with the choice $q\geq1$ after the IMSE-optimal partitioning/binning scheme for binscatter of order $p$ is selected.
+for any $q\geq1$, that is, using a robust bias correction approach.
+These results imply that the testing procedure \eqref{eq:HT:specification-shape-right} is an asymptotically valid hypothesis test provided that it is implemented with the choice $q\geq1$ after the IMSE-optimal partitioning/binning scheme for binscatter of order $p$ is selected.